 However, it is not possible to adjust the keyboard after disabling the floating keyboard.

 How to move Floating Keyboard on iPad in iPadOS

 Move On-Screen Floating Keyboard on iPad any corner of the screen area using the navigation bar showing on the Buttom keyboard panel.
-So we can preciously use a whole screen or Full-screen app and wake up while we need it.
-Once you use the Floating keyboard it will be activated all time even you lock the iPad screen or Switch to another app.
+So we can preciously use a whole screen or Full-screen app and wake up when needed.
+Once you use the Floating keyboard, it will always be activated, even if you lock the iPad screen or Switch to another app.
 So, many users are worried about why my iPad Keyboard is small on screen.

 Unable to use a floating keyboard on iPadOS?
 That’s not a big issue at all.
-Read on the basic tricks and try to fix the Floating keyboard not working on iOS 13.
+Read on the basic tricks and try to fix the Floating keyboard not working on iOS.